nirui/sshwifty/README.md

 ### Docker Image (recommended)

-You might also want to run Sshwifty inside a Docker container.
-This allow you to isolate Sshwifty from the rest of the system for better system security.
+Deploying Sshwifty as a Docker container allows you to isolate Sshwifty from the rest of the system for better system organization and security.

-We also offer prebuilt Docker Images for few selected platforms compiled by an unsupervised automatic procedure in the same fashion as the Prebuilt Executables described above.
+We also offer prebuilt Docker Images for few selected platforms generated in the same way as we generate the prebuilt Executables described above.
 To deploy one on your Docker host, run:

 ```
 $ docker run --detach \